Meet the Maker: Will Dyke

 What will we be seeing from you and your work next?

-the facilities are excellent.
-Creatively, I’m working on more illustrations, I’m also doing some experiments inspired by Japanese design, watch this
+I’m working on more illustrations, I’m also doing some experiments inspired by Japanese design, watch this space.

 Do you have any advice for other printmakers and creatives?